pnnl/NATIG/README.md

 ```
 MIM --> Middle node between the UE and the substation

+To run this example in docker and overwrite the config files using the ones in the NATIG repo: ` sudo bash run.sh /rd2c/ 5G "" 9500 conf `

-To run this example in docker: ` sudo bash run.sh /rd2c/ 5G "" 9500 `
+To run this example in docker and __NOT__ overwrite the config files using the ones in the NATIG repo: ` sudo bash run.sh /rd2c/ 5G "" 9500 noconf `

+To run this example in docker with the IEEE 123 model and overwrite the config files using the ones in the NATIG repo: ` sudo bash run.sh /rd2c/ 5G "" 123 conf `

-To run this example in docker with the IEEE 123 model: ` sudo bash run.sh /rd2c/ 5G "" 123 `
+To run this example in docker with the IEEE 123 model and __NOT__ overwrite the config files using the ones in the NATIG repo: ` sudo bash run.sh /rd2c/ 5G "" 123 noconf `

+To run this example in a unix cluster using slurm and overwrite the config files using the ones in the NATIG repo: ` sbatch run.sh /rd2c/ 5G RC 9500 conf `

-To run this example in a unix cluster using slurm: ` sbatch run.sh /rd2c/ 5G RC 9500 `
+To run this example in a unix cluster using slurm and __NOT__ overwrite the config files using the ones in the NATIG repo: ` sbatch run.sh /rd2c/ 5G RC 9500 noconf `

+To run this example in a unix cluster using slurm with the IEEE 123 model and overwrite the config files using the ones in the NATIG repo: ` sbatch run.sh /rd2c/ 5G RC 123 conf `

-To run this example in a unix cluster using slurm with the IEEE 123 model: ` sbatch run.sh /rd2c/ 4G RC 123 `
+To run this example in a unix cluster using slurm with the IEEE 123 model and __NOT__ overwrite the config files using the ones in the NATIG repo: ` sbatch run.sh /rd2c/ 5G RC 123 noconf `

 Interesting outputted data: